refcell/subway-rs/README.md

 > Having highly optimized contracts is just one part of the equation, a tech stack is just as important as the contracts to execute on the opportunities.
 _Source: [libevm/subway](https://github.com/libevm/subway#subway)_

 If having a tech stack is just as important as optimized, secure contracts, then why not use the best language available for speed, dependability, and scalability?
 This is Hugo: A pure-rust bot used to execute sandwich attacks on UniswapV2.
+Hugo's goal is to act as a low barrier of entry for rust-based MEV development - Reference source code for aspiring new searchers.

 Hugo is **fast**.
 But don't take our word for it, just check out the [benchmarks](./hugo/benches).

-Alongside Hugo, we have published [subway-rs](https://crate.io/crates/subway-rs): generalized, modular rust infrastructure that you may extend for your own MEV operations!
+Alongside Hugo, we have published [subway-rs](https://crate.io/crates/subway-rs) (the library located in [./bot](./bot/src/lib.rs)): generalized, modular rust infrastructure that you are encouraged to improve upon and extend for your own MEV operations!

-Hugo's goal is to act as a low barrier of entry for rust-based MEV development - Reference source code for aspiring new searchers.

 Hugo is able to:

 - Watch pending transactions in the mempool.
 - Decode Transaction data for Uniswap V2 Calls. (and more soon!)
-- Emit verbose logs using [tracing](https://crates.io/crates/tracing).
+- Verbose telemetry reporting using [tracing](https://crates.io/crates/tracing).
 - Search for profitable strategies efficiently using a variety of algorithms.
 - Calculate gas bribes.
 - Simulate and Execute Flashbot Bundles.